madjosh10/flix-assignment-codepath/README.md

 ### BONUS
-- [] (2pts) Usser can tap a poster in the collection view to see a detail screen of that movie.
+- [] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
 - [] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.